Luke Saville: 2021: Two Major doubles third rounds, Olympics in singles & doubles, top 25

 At the Olympics, Saville was entered as a last-minute alternate for Hungarian Márton Fucsovics who had withdrawn due to right shoulder injury.
 He also participated in the doubles competition with John Millman.

 After reaching the third rounds at the 2021 French Open, 2021 Wimbledon Championships, and the quarterfinals of the Canada Masters 1000 in the 2021 National Bank Open edition, he reached the top 30 in doubles at World No. 28 on 16 August 2021.

+2025: Retirement

+Saville announced his retirement from professional tennis in January 2025, with a final appearance at the 2025 Australian Open where he partnered Li Tu as a wildcard pair.
+He played his last match after reaching the third round, losing to Sem Verbeek and André Göransson.